ADP Pro Luminosity Masks With Layers

 All the options for how you’d want to use your mask is available in this section, including the ability to use your mask as a black and white image.

 The top section of the panel is where you create your initial luminosity selection.
 With any mask selection, there is an infinite ability to modify or adjust your mask, shown Adjust Your Mask section below.
-All luminosity masks are created with a feathered transition, allowing smooth adjustments.
+All luminosity selections are created with a feathered transition, allowing smooth adjustments.
 You can modify your mask to a harder selection through adjustments if you want to target specific objects.

 This section will cover an initial selection, the next section will cover all of your adjustment options.